Glossary

 A piece of information about an object, usually a user, supplied by an identity provider.

-Authentication is the checking of user credentials which in a federated context is done by the identity provider.
-Authorisation is whether or not they can access a thing which is decided by the service provider based on the user's scope and attributes.
+Authentication is the checking of user credentials, which in a federated context is done by the identity provider.
+Authorization is whether or not they can access a thing which is decided by the service provider based on the user's scope and attributes.

 Connection

-The compliment to a Keystone application is the connection.
-This is where you select rules and which federations metadata to use.
+The complement to a Keystone application is the connection.
+This is where you select rules and which federation's metadata to use.

 Deep linking

-Setting up your site such that a link can send the user directly to the signed-in version of a page.
+Setting up your site so that a link can send the user directly to the signed-in version of a page.

 Discovery